 St John’s Church

 Another important landmark in this town, like most other European towns, is the church in the old town square.
 This one is called St John’s Church, named after John the Baptist.
-Here is a photo of the church in the old town Square of Cēsis:

 Here’s my version of St John’s Church: